 If you’ve noticed water around your furnace, it could be a sign that the condensate line is blocked or clogged.
 The condensate line is a drain pipe that's responsible for diverting moisture away from your furnace.
 Over time, dirt, minerals, and even mold can clog this pipe and cause water to back up and leak around your furnace.

 This issue should be addressed as soon as possible, and a professional should be called to inspect and clear the condensate line.
 Otherwise, you could end up with a lot of water damage to repair.

 In some cases, the technician may need to upgrade your drain line.
 This can be necessary if you've recently installed a high-efficiency heating system, which tends to pull a lot more moisture out of the air than an older, less-efficient system.
 It may be possible that your older drain line is not adequate to handle your new system's bigger drainage demands.

 Heating Services in Dallas, TX

-If you’re experiencing any of these warning signs, it’s time to call a heating specialist from Rescue Air Heating and Cooling and have your furnace inspected.
+If you’re experiencing any of these warning signs, it’s time to call a heating specialist from Rescue Air and Plumbing and have your furnace inspected.
 The sooner you get the repair made, the more time—and money—you can save in the long run.
 Call us today at (972) 201-3253!